HydrologyFrankfurt/ReWaterGAP/docs/getting_started/five_minute_guide.rst

 **5. Get Input Data**

-The following data should be provided by the User in NetCDF format:
+The User should provide the following data in NetCDF format.
+WaterGAP operates with daily temporal resolution.

+Note: WaterGAP does consider for leap days (29th February), so these days should be excluded from the climate forcings data.
+Additionally, water use data (potential net abstractions) is provided in monthly timesteps, and thus, it's assumed that the potential net abstractions per day in a month is the same.

-Climate Forcing
+Climate Forcing (Daily data)
 	- precipitation (kg m-2 s-1)
 	- downward longwave radiation (Wm-2)
 	- downward shortwave radiation (Wm-2)
 	- temperature (K)

-Water Use
+Water Use  (Monthly data)
 	- potential consumptive use from irrigation (m3/month)
 	- potential water withdrawal use from irrigation (m3/month)
 	- potential net abstractions from surface water (m3/month)